How does longer temporal context enhance multimodal narrative video processing in the brain?: Results

-To investigate which task instructions are more effective in predicting brain activity and whether MLLMs differentiate task-specific representations and provide clear separation in brain regions, we analyze the voxels as follows.
-For each voxel, we select the task instruction that results in the highest normalized brain alignment and apply the task instruction-specific color code to the voxel Fig.~\ref{fig:qwen2.5-omni_tasks} (left).
-We also report, for each ROI, the fraction of voxels for which each task is optimal (Fig.~\ref{fig:qwen2.5-omni_tasks}, right).
+To investigate which task instructions are more effective in predicting brain activity and whether MLLMs differentiate task-specific representations and provide clear separation in brain regions, assign each voxel the task with highest normalized brain alignment and color-code accordingly (Fig.~\ref{fig:qwen2.5-omni_tasks}, left).
+For each ROI, we report the fraction of voxels where each task is optimal (Fig.~\ref{fig:qwen2.5-omni_tasks}, right).

-From Fig.~\ref{fig:qwen2.5-omni_tasks} (left), we make the following observations: (i) \textit{Narrative Summary} and \textit{Multiscene Summary} tasks explain a large fraction of voxels across widespread association cortex, consistent with these tasks emphasizing long-range semantic integration over extended narrative context. (ii) \textit{Character Motivation} emerges as the winner in lateral/ventral temporal and occipito-temporal cortex, suggesting that character-centric inference aligns more strongly with regions supporting person- and situation-level representations grounded in audiovisual content. (iii) \textit{Event Detection} appears comparatively sparse and localized, indicating that boundary/event-focused representations explain fewer voxels overall and may be confined to more specialized subregions. (iv) The strong intermixing of winning tasks within broad territories (rather than a single task dominating everywhere) suggests that task instruction prompts act as functional probes, revealing heterogeneous, task-selective subpopulations of voxels even within the same large-scale networks.
+From Fig.~\ref{fig:qwen2.5-omni_tasks} (left): (i) \textit{Narrative and multiscene summary} tasks explain a large fraction of voxels across widespread association cortex, consistent with these tasks emphasizing long-range semantic integration over extended narrative context. (ii) \textit{Character Motivation} dominates lateral/ventral temporal and occipito-temporal cortex, suggesting that character-centric inference aligns more strongly with regions supporting person- and situation-level representations grounded in audiovisual content. (iii) \textit{Event Detection} is sparse and localized, indicating that boundary/event-focused representations explain fewer voxels overall and may be confined to more specialized subregions. (iv) The strong intermixing of winning tasks within broad territories suggests that task instruction prompts act as functional probes, revealing heterogeneous, task-selective subpopulations of voxels even within the same large-scale networks.